The Healthy Home: Improving Indoor Air Quality

 Finally, cut down on clutter.
 The things in your home inevitably become a trap for the worst dust in the air.
 Too many objects clustered together will give the illusion that it’s clean when it’s anything but.

-Here are a few other tips to improve air quality:
+Here are a few other sources that might be sullying your indoor air quality:

 - Indoor plants: Believe it or not, poorly maintained or overwatered indoor plants can cause more harm than good if you have allergies.
 Take care to keep your plants healthy or the odds of mold growth will be high.